 Rute from potato peel to biogas

-Table 25 to 31 provide the data required to represent the anaerobic digestion, composting, bioupgrading or Combined Heat and Power (CHP) units that can be combined to achieve the production of compost, biogas or heat and power from potato peel, correspondingly.
+Error!
+Reference source not found.le 25 to 31 provide the data required to represent the anaerobic digestion, composting, bioupgrading or Combined Heat and Power (CHP) units that can be combined to achieve the production of compost, biogas or heat and power from potato peel, correspondingly.

 Table .
 Definition of the anaerobic digestion unit for biogas / heat and power / compost production (Part 1)